How to fix Cross-Origin Resource Sharing (CORS) policy application errors

 Error message:

-To solve this type of error, configure your browser on Azion Console using Rules Engine.
+To solve this type of error, configure your browser on Azion Console or Azion Real-Time Manager (RTM) using Rules Engine.

 On Google Chrome, proceed as follows: